biopet/biopet/docs/pipelines/shiva.md

 | shiva | multisample_variantcalling | Boolean | true | Default, multisample calling |
 | shiva | single_sample_variantcalling | Boolean | false | Not-recommended, single sample, merged bam |
 | shiva | library_variantcalling | Boolean | false | Not-recommended, single sample, per library |

+### Additional metagenomics analysis

+[Gears](gears.md) can be ran for the data analysed with `Shiva`.
+There are two stages at which this metagenomics sub-pipeline can be called and this should be specified in the [config](../general/config) file.
+To call Gears, please use the following config values.

+*`mapping_to_gears: none` : Disable this functionality. (default) *`mapping_to_gears: all` : Trimmed and clipped reads from [Flexiprep](flexiprep).
+*`mapping_to_gears: unmapped` : Only send unmapped reads after alignment to Gears, e.g., a kind of "trash bin" analysis.

 ### Only variant calling